Skip to main content

 Course Overview

-The MSc Criminology is ideal if you have a keen interest in crime and criminal behaviour and wish to better understand the key issues facing criminal justice today.
-Not only will you gain advanced knowledge and understanding of contemporary criminological theory, you will also have the opportunity to specialise by pursuing one of four pathways.
-You will also learn cutting-edge research methods to enable you to complete a substantial, original research project.
+The MSc Criminology is ideal if you have a keen interest in crime and wish to better understand the key issues facing criminal justice today.
+To specialise further, you will be able to choose one of the following pathways:

 This course is part of our new Birkbeck Flexible Master’s UK, which gives you the choice of how you want to study - on campus, online or via flexible learning, which combines both.
 Please note, courses starting in January are not part of the Flexible Master's UK and will take place on campus.